wiseman-timelord/Chat-Gradio-Gguf/README.md

 - For downloading large files such as LLM in GGUF format, then typically I would use  [DownLord](https://github.com/wiseman-timelord/DownLord), instead of lfs.
 - This project is for a chat interface, and is not intended to overlap with my other projects, `Rpg-Gradio-Gguf`, or the blueprints for, `Code-Gradio-Gguf` or `Agent-Gradio-Gguf`.
 - Afterthought Countdown is, <25 characters then 1s or 26-100 charactrs then 3s or >100 lines then 5s, cooldown before proceeding, enabling cancelation relative to input.
-- "Chat-Windows-Gguf" is intended as the Windows version of [Chat-Linux-Gguf](https://github.com/wiseman-timelord/Chat-Linux-Gguf).
-- This was the command to make a python script file created in windows to be compatible with linux `sed -i 's/\xE2\x80\x8B//g' scripts/interface.py`.
+- "Chat-Windows-Gguf" and "Chat-Linux-Gguf", is now "Chat-Gradio-Gguf", as yes, these dual-mode scripts used to be 2 different/same programs.

 ### New Models working recently since Revision ~0.8x (with gpt for comparrisson).
 | Model                                  | IFEval   | BBH  /\  | MATH     | GPQA     | MuSR     | MMLU              | CO2 Cost  |